thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 4. **The number of shards should be a multiple of the number of nodes**: To ensure equal distribution of data across all nodes, so that none of your nodes sits idle, the number of shards should be a multiple of the number of nodes.
 So, for a 12-node cluster, for example, a table could have 12, 24, 36, or 48 shards, and so on.

-5. **Minimum number of shards**: Because the number of shards should be a multiple of the number of nodes, the mininum number of shards is the number of nodes.
+5. **Minimum number of shards**: Because the number of shards should be a multiple of the number of nodes, the minimum number of shards is the number of nodes.
 For a 12-node cluster, you should not have fewer than 12 shards.

+    This requirement may be difficult to achieve on large clusters with a high number of nodes.
+For example, you may have a table with 200 million rows on a 24 node cluster.
+Based on the guideline of 20 million rows per shard, this table should have 10 shards.
+10 is not a multiple of 24.
+However, you may also have several very large tables on this cluster, with more than 1 billion rows.
+These 1 billion row tables can have at least 24 shards while fulfilling the 20 million rows per shard requirement, but the 200 million row table cannot.
+If you do not have these very large tables in your cluster, but you do have a high number of nodes, you might choose to have fewer than 20 million rows per shard, to ensure equal distribution of data.
+Consult with your ThoughtSpot contact if you are unsure how to handle sharding on your large cluster.

 ### Sharding recommendations example
 Let's use an example to see how the 6 guidelines listed above in [Table sizes and sharding recommendations](#sharding-guidelines) work.